openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

   /** An object which the language
    *  runtime deems to be the validated representation
-   *  of a linkage parameter that could produce this species.
+   *  of a linkage selector that could produce this species.
    *  Typically a list or tuple of reflected type arguments.
    *  Always returns {@code null} for default specializations.
    *  Specialized fields should depend only on this value.
    */
-  Object parameters();
+  Object selector();

   /** Whether this object is a default "raw" specialization,
    *  automatically created by the JVM.